neilgebhard/open-market/README.md

 $ npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Create a `.env` file similar to [`.env.example`](https://github.com/neilgebhard/open-market/blob/main/.env.example).

+The app will be run on [http://localhost:3000](http://localhost:3000).

 ## Working with prisma

-`npx prisma init` - Setup new prisma project
+- `npx prisma init` - Setup new prisma project
-`prisma migrate` - Create migrations from your prisma schema
+- `prisma migrate` - Create migrations from your prisma schema
-`npx prisma generate` - Generate the prisma client (After making changes to your prisma schema)
+- `npx prisma generate` - Generate the prisma client (After making changes to your prisma schema)
-`npx prisma db push` - Sync schema with database (For prototyping)
+- `npx prisma db push` - Sync schema with database (For prototyping)
-`npx prisma migrate dev` - Sync schema with database (Create a migration to keep track of changes & data)
+- `npx prisma migrate dev` - Sync schema with database (Create a migration to keep track of changes & data)
-`npx prisma migrate dev --create-only` - Create a migration file without applying it
+- `npx prisma migrate dev --create-only` - Create a migration file without applying it
-`npx prisma studio` - Access the Prisma Studio database client
+- `npx prisma studio` - Access the Prisma Studio database client